 Look for Corona Borealis between 2 bright stars

 The Crown is located roughly along a line between two bright stars.
 The first is the orange star Arcturus in the constellation Boötes the Herdsman.
 The second is beautiful, blue-white Vega in the constellation Lyra the Harp.

 Arcturus has already passed its highest point in the evening at this time of year and is slowly descending to the west.
-Vega is still high in the east on July evenings.
-With dark skies you will notice the orange color of Arcturus, and Vega’s bright blue-white tinge.
+However, Vega is still high in the east in July and overhead in August evenings.
+With dark skies you’ll notice the orange color of Arcturus and Vega’s bright blue-white tinge.

 By the way, Gemma, aka Alphecca, is an eclipsing binary system.
-It consists of a smaller sun-like star that passes in front of a brighter star every 17.4 days, as seen from our earthly vantage point.
+It consists of a smaller sunlike star that passes in front of a brighter star every 17.4 days, as seen from our earthly vantage point.